AdobeDocs/experience-platform.en/help/source-connectors/ui/adobe-applications/audience-manager-mapping.md

 | b_time | ExperienceEvent.timeStamp |
 | overwrite | overwriteTraits |

-> Note: Inbound Fields are scheduled to be deprecated in a future release.
+>[!NOTE] Inbound Fields are scheduled to be deprecated in a future release.

 ## Profile data